pr0xh4ck/up-to-date/README.md

+Hi, This content is for Security Researcher, Hacker, Bug Bounty Hunter, Penetration Tester..
-Hi, This content is to increase your knowledge and skill as well.
+This content is to increase your knowledge and skill as well.
 So Share your knowledge like this because knowledge is power